Join us Sunday, (9/7), at 8:30 A.M. in the Chapel, or at 10:30 A.M. in the Church.

 The final layer is the intonaco - one part lime and one part sand - to which hand-ground pigments suspended in water are applied.

-Fresco Photo Gallery
+Commons and Fresco Photo Gallery

 Copyright © 2025 St. Paul's Episcopal Church - All Rights Reserved.